cyberark/pas-orchestrator/README.md

 ## Troubleshooting
 In case of a failure a Log folder with be created on the Ansible workstation with the relevant logs copied from the remote host machine.

+## Idempotence
+Every stage in the roles contains validation and can be run multiple time without error .

 ## License

 Apache 2